Keibert Ruiz Preview, Player Props: Nationals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks second in the league.
+- The pitching staff for the Blue Jays has a collective 9.5 K/9 to lead MLB.

-- The Blue Jays have the second-ranked team ERA among all MLB pitching staffs (3.74).
+- The Blue Jays have a 3.74 team ERA that ranks second among all league pitching staffs.

-- Gausman will look to earn his 10th victory when he makes the start for the Blue Jays, his 26th of the season.
-He is 9-8 with a 3.23 ERA and 195 strikeouts through 150 1/3 innings pitched.
+- Berrios aims for his 10th win when he makes the start for the Blue Jays, his 27th of the season.
+He is 9-9 with a 3.55 ERA and 144 strikeouts in 152 2/3 innings pitched.

-- In his last appearance on Wednesday against the Baltimore Orioles, the right-hander threw six innings, allowing two earned runs while surrendering five hits.
+- In his most recent appearance on Thursday, the right-hander tossed six innings against the Baltimore Orioles, giving up five earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.